machinat/sociably/website/docs/dialog-script.md

   />
 ```

-It pass out result of the conversation to the root hanlder or the parent script.
+It passes the result of the conversation to the root handler or the parent script.

 ## Use Scripts